fprime-community/fprime-tutorial-hello-world/docs/HelloWorld.md

 A component model defines the interface of the component with the rest of the F´ system and with the ground system F´ communicates with.
 In this case we intend to define a command, an event, and a telemetry channel as specified above.

-Open the model file `HelloWorld.fpp` and add replace the line:
+Open the model file `HelloWorld.fpp` and replace the line:

 ```
 async command TODO opcode 0